rust-lang/rfcs/text/3727-unsafe-set-discriminant.md

 With [this feature][feature_offset_of_enum] (currently proposed for FCP merge at the time of writing), it is possible to also use `offset_of!` to **initialize the variant** of an enum in-place, as with structs.

-However, there is no stable way to set the discriminant of an enum, without fully creating the variant and writing it by-value to the destination.
+However, there is no stable way to set the discriminant of an enum in the general case, without fully creating the variant and writing it by-value to the destination.
 This means that any enum value must first be created on the stack, and written through to the final destination, even if the potentially large enum variant could be initialized in place.

 For example, TODAY if we had the type `Option<[u8; 1024 * 1024]>`, and would like to initialize it as `Some([0u8; 1024 * 1024])`, this would require creation of the 1MiB array on the stack, before it is written to its destination.
 Although there are various workarounds to *hopefully* have the compiler elide this copy, they are not guaranteed.